A pre-existing disease is any condition diagnosed or treated within 48 months before buying a health insurance policy.

 In this article, we answer these and a lot more questions.
 So, let’s begin!

-The IRDAI defines a pre-existing disease as any condition, ailment, injury, or disease that is diagnosed or treated by a physician 48 months prior to the date of issuance of a health insurance policy.
+The IRDAI defines a pre-existing disease as any condition, ailment, injury, or disease that is diagnosed by a physician within 48 months prior to the effective date of the policy or for which medical advice or treatment was recommended or received.

 So, basically, medical history includes every little detail of any condition, disease, surgery, or injury you've ever experienced in the past, even the ones you had when you were a child.